 If the supply fails the power-on self-test, all power supply outputs will remain disabled (off) and the display will indicate the type of failure and the output channel on which it occurred.
 Figure 3-5 shows that self-test detected an error in output channel 3.
 Error messages that could appear on the display if self-test fails are listed below.
-Self-test error messages are explained in Appendix D and troubleshooting procedures are given in the Service Manual for the Agilent 6621A-6624A, and 6627A Power Supplies.
-You may also call your Agilent Sales office for help.
+Self-test error messages are explained in Appendix D and troubleshooting procedures are given in the Service Manual.
+You may also call your Agilent Sales Office for help.